Course Summary

 Entry Requirements

-a) Letter of application – a letter that outlines the applicant’s theatre education and theatre producing experience to date.
+a) Letter of Application: A letter that outlines your theatre education and theatre producing experience to date.
 This may also include experience in other areas of theatre, such as directing or curating.
 Please note, however, that applicants will require some producing experience to be accepted on to the course

-c) Portfolio – a portfolio of the applicant’s theatre work to date.
-This can be a visual and text-based overview of events the applicant has collaborated on in any role e.g. director, creative, artist, technician, curator, event-organiser or production support.
-The Lir Academy accepts portfolios as PDFs, websites or in any other convenient format.
+c) Portfolio: This is of your theatrical or related work.
+This can be a visual and text-based overview of events you have worked on in any role e.g. director, creative, artist, technician, curator, event-organiser and production support.
+This will be used to assess your background and passion for performance.
+Should you be successful in securing an interview, they will also be incorporated into that process.
+We accept portfolios as PDFs, websites or in any other convenient format.

 Application Details